Out-of Body Experiences and the

 third time back under, I was out of my body.

-tight and you take them off.
+too tight and you take them off.
 Now, you

-left out the roof of the hospital.
-I felt like
+up and left out the roof of the hospital.

-a traitor as they were working
+I felt like a traitor as they were working

 of my body was like going through a magnetic

-and then to another and another until
+other and then to another and another until

 my brain as pain but it wasn't pain

 I was out of my body watching myself being

 Mr. Thermal: "Before